 If you succeed in showing government instigation, then the prosecutor has to produce evidence that you were predisposed to commit the crime in the first place.
 If the state fails to show you were predisposed, then the entrapment defense stands and the case should be dismissed.5

-In the above example, prosecutors might try to introduce evidence such as surveillance video of John selling pot to other people.
+At that point, prosecutors might try to introduce evidence such as surveillance video of John selling pot to other people.
 This could demonstrate that John was an established drug dealer and predisposed to selling drugs.
-But if the state cannot produce evidence that John was predisposed to drug dealing, chances are decent the court will buy John’s entrapment defense.
+If no such evidence exists, chances are decent the court will buy John’s entrapment defense.

 Legal References